currentco/currentco/README.md

 ## 🎓 I'm a Data Analyst Nanodegree student at Udacity

-- 🔭 I’m currently learning Data Analytics and Machine Learning.
+- 🔭 I’m currently studying Data Analytics and Machine Learning.
 - 📚 BBA, Business Information Technology
 - 👯 Looking to collaborate in new projects!
 <br/>